shayzogo/node-tcp-server/README.md

 2. client.php - will play as the document that needs to use the pusher
 3. Pusher.php - a class for pushing log messages to tcp server on port 7070

-> Do not forget to run `npm install for dependancies installations`
+> Do not forget to run `npm install` for dependencies installations`

 ## Pusher
 Pusher is a dummy pipe to get log string and pass it to the TCP server without doing<br>